Natalie Alyn Lind: Career

 Lind made her television debut on the series One Tree Hill.
 She appears in a recurring role as Dana Caldwell in the ABC series The Goldbergs and has had guest roles on such series as Criminal Minds, iCarly, Wizards of Waverly Place, and Flashpoint.
 She was cast as Silver St. Cloud in season two of Gotham, which debuted on September 21, 2015.
 In March 2017, Lind was cast in the role of Lauren Strucker, a mutant in the X-Men-derived Fox TV pilot The Gifted, which was picked up to series in May 2017.
 In June 2019, she was cast in a starring role of Ashley in the second season of the CBS All Access drama series, Tell Me a Story.

 In March 2020, Lind was cast on ABC's Big Sky, playing the role of Danielle Sullivan, a kidnapping victim.
-In 2023, it was announced that she would be acting in the young adult romance Marked Men directed by Nick Cassavetes.
+In 2023, it was announced that she would be acting in the young adult romance Marked Men: Rule + Shaw directed by Nick Cassavetes.